theobald-software/kb.theobald-software.github.io/content/_required-support-information/Xtract-Universal.md

 permalink: /:collection/:path
 weight: 1
 ---

-In the event of a problem or error in connection with the use of our software, customers, partners and interested

-parties have the opportunity to submit support tickets via our [ticket system]( https://support.theobald-software.com/helpdesk).
+Should you encounter a problem or error when using our software, please submit a support ticket via our [ticket system]( https://support.theobald-software.com/helpdesk).

-In order to offer our customers and prospects a competent service, we need the following information about the use of our software and the architecture used in your system landscape.

-The most important information about errors or problems is ensured by the transmission of complete logs in text / excel format.
+Please make sure to provide as much information as possible in order for the Theobald Software support team to understand and analyze the issue you are facing.

 The customer-specific settings can be visualized as screenshots.
 All of the following information can be determined independently by the user of our Xtract products.